-The University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane; Decatur, Georgia 30033-4097; telephone number: 404-679-4501) to award the Bachelor's, Master's, and Doctorate degrees.
+The University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane; Decatur, Georgia 30033-4097; telephone number: 404-679-4501) to award the bachelor's, master's, and doctorate degrees.
 The College of Education is accredited by the Texas Education Agency, the Texas Workforce Commission, and the Texas Association of Colleges.
 It also holds membership in the National Council for Accreditation of Teacher Education and is a member of the Association of Colleges for Teacher Education.
 The College of Education holds membership in the National Council for Accreditation of Teacher Education.
-The Thurgood Marshall School of Law is approved by the State Board of Law Examiners, accredited by the American Association of Law Libraries.
+The Thurgood Marshall School of Law is approved by the State Board of Law Examiners, is accredited by the American Bar Association, and holds membership in the American Association of Law Libraries.
 The College of Pharmacy and Health Sciences is accredited by the American Council of Pharmaceutical Education and is a member of the American Association of Colleges of Pharmacy.

-In the College of Liberal Arts and Behavioral Sciences, the Social Work Program is accredited by the Council of Social Work Education; and the Dietetics Program is accredited by the American Dietetic Association.
+In the College of Liberal Arts and Behavioral Sciences, the Social Work Program is accredited by the Council of Social Work Education and the Dietetics Program is accredited by the American Dietetic Association.

-Four of the programs in the College of Science and Technology hold special Certifications and/or accreditations: the Chemistry Program is certified by the American Chemical Society, the Electronics Engineering Technology Program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET) and the Industrial Technology and Airway Science Programs are accredited by the National Association of Industrial Technology (NAIT).
+Four of the programs in the College of Science and Technology hold special certification and/or accreditation: the chemistry program is certified by the American Chemical Society, the electronics engineering technology program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET), and the industrial technology and airway science programs are accredited by the National Association of Industrial Technology (NAIT).